-FACTBOX-UK food supply faces COVID, post-Brexit disruption
+Factbox-UK food supply faces COVID, post-Brexit disruption

 IMPORTS

-The EU is the United Kingdom’s largest trading partner, accounting for nearly one third of the country’s food, but in January a much higher proportion of fruit and vegetables is imported from the EU relative to the summer.
+The EU is the UK’s largest trading partner, accounting for nearly one third of the country’s food, but in January a much higher proportion of fruit and vegetables is imported from the EU relative to the summer.

-For example, the United Kingdom sources 85% of its tomatoes from the EU in January, falling to 30% by June in the UK growing season, according to the British Retail Consortium (BRC), which groups more than 170 major retailers including supermarkets and other shops.
+For example, the UK sources 85% of its tomatoes from the EU in January, falling to 30% by June in the UK growing season, according to the British Retail Consortium (BRC).

 Sainsbury’s, Britain’s second-biggest supermarket, said on Monday that gaps would start to appear on supermarket shelves within days if transport ties with mainland Europe were not quickly restored.